pirica/adult-pay-sites/README.md

 # How to install Filesmonster Addon in Kodi:
 You can install Filesmonster addon using by 3 diferent ways, choose the one that you prefer acording your circunstances (in every way auto-update of this addon ins enabled by default):
 - A MODE: install only Filesmonster Addon from a zip file
-- B MODE: install filesmonster repository freom a zip file and then in kodi, from this repository, install Filesmonster addon. (using this way you will install diferent addons that could be included inside this repo int he futur)
+- B MODE: install filesmonster repository from a zip file and then in kodi, from this repository, install Filesmonster addon. (using this way you will install diferent addons that could be included inside this repo int he futur)
 - c MODE: install filesmonster repository from a URL source (advanced instalation procedure) and then in kodi, from this repository, install filesmonster addon. (you can use this installation mode if your are not able to put a zip file inside your kodi system, or you can acces to a folder where zip file is located)

 ## MODE A: INSTALL ONLY FILESMONSTER ADDON FROM ZIP FILE

+If you can't upload or open our addon zip file to kodi you must try the "Advanced installation procedure" (latter in this document).

+0.- Download a zip file with the latest Filesmonster addon version.
+You will find under plugin.video.filesmonster folder, or directly from [here] (https://github.com/spaniard1978/Filesmonster)

+1.- Go to system > settings > addons > install from zip file

+2.- Browse and choose the zip file you have downloaded and install it

+3.- Now you can find Filesmonster addon under  video tab  in Kodi main menu

+4.- Addon will automatically updated when a new version is avaliable (if you want to force update at any time, and don't wait to automatic update, just go to system > settings > add-ons > my addons > and show the context menu over filesmonster addon.
+Just hold "check for updates".

 ## MODE B: INSTALL FILESMONSTER REPO FROM ZIP FILE AND THEN FILESMONSTER ADDON FROM KODI